Behind the Scenes Farm Tour

 Now how did all that stuff get in the store?

-Lets take a stroll back to the barn.
+Let’s take a stroll back to the barn.

-Plus there are many dangers on the farm… machinery, bee hives, mean bulls, smelly bucks, pigs that will eat you (no joke), and remember that electric fence I mentioned?
+There are many dangers on the farm… machinery, bee hives, mean bulls, smelly bucks, pigs that will eat you (no joke), and remember that electric fence I mentioned?

-What??
-You weren’t paying attention?!
 There’s going to be a quiz at the end.

 Free Range chickens